Bumblebee202111/doubean-public/README.md

 From now on, the development of this app will be slowed down, as:

-* Douban users are making hilarious remarks, which is reinforced by the org/mods
+* Reinforced by the org/mods, Douban users are making hilarious remarks, which are frustrating to read
 * There are few alternatives for me to refer to
 * Group theming is currently a mess